Updated: January 15, 2019

 The most significant (and common) error is choosing a random (or default) Poster Frame (image still) in iOS.
 Although the Video is on autoplay (thanks to iOS 11), there are still instances in which your Poster Frame will appear, so it’s essential that you optimize it accordingly.

 What we’ve found is that 60% of Video watchers will drop after the 1st 5 seconds, and only 20% will actually complete watching your Video.
 This makes it imperative that the most valuable and compelling messages be shown in the first 3-5 seconds.
 Find more Video tips here.

 The description is meant to provide your audience with highlights of the features and functionality of your app.
 It also plays a significant role in Keyword Optimization.

 Both platforms require adding a description of the app and dividing it into a short description (80 characters for Google Play and 3 first lines for Apple) and extended description (limited to 4000 characters in total for both platforms)

 On the web, every company or product has its own website and can define the layout of each landing page to create an optimal user journey.
-Unlike the web, if you’re marketing an app, your primary landing page is your App Store page, and the user journey is somewhat dictated by the platforms.
-As opposed to the web funnel, the mobile funnel is less flexible in creating different user flows, as there’s only one landing page – the app store page.
+Unlike the web, if you’re marketing an app, your primary landing page is your App Store Product Page, and the user journey is mostly controlled and dictated by the platforms.
+As opposed to the web funnel, the mobile funnel is less flexible in creating different user flows, as there’s only one landing page that all of your app store visitors will land on – the app store page.

 The one customization both Apple and Google enable the developer to make is localizing the app store page per geo.
 This is a golden opportunity to optimize your install rates, which mustn’t be neglected!